* Democratic Member of the U.S. House of Representatives

 Joyce Beatty was born on March 12, 1950 in Dayton, Ohio.
-She earned a BA in speech from Central State University in 1972, and an MS in counseling psychology from Wright State University in 1974.
+She earned a BA in speech from Central State University in 1972, and an MS in counseling psychology from Wright State University in 1975.
 She also pursued some doctoral-level studies at the University of Cincinnati.
-In her post-college years, Beatty worked as the director of a rehabilitation center from 1970-74, a professor at Sinclair Community College from 1974-83, and the executive director of Montgomery County (Ohio) Human Services from 1983-93.
+In her post-college years, Beatty worked as the director of a rehabilitation center from 1970-74, a professor at Sinclair Community College from 1974-83, a professor at Capital University from 1979-92, and the executive director of Montgomery County (Ohio) Human Services from 1983-93.
 Since 1992 she has been the president of Joyce Beatty & Associates Inc., a consulting/training company.

 In 1999 Beatty was appointed to succeed her husband, State Representative Otto Beatty Jr., who was retiring from the 21st House District seat he had long held in the Ohio state legislature.
 The following year, Mrs. Beatty captured 82% of the vote in the general election and won a full term in the State House of Representatives.
 In 2002 she ran for Ohio’s newly redrawn 27th House District seat and again won overwhelmingly—a feat she would repeat twice more, in 2004 and 2006.
 When term limits prevented Beatty from running yet again in 2008, she spent the next three years (2008-11) as senior vice president of Ohio State University’s (OSU) outreach-and-engagement office, a job that paid her a $320,000 salary, plus benefits.
 Because Ohio, at that time, used the three highest years of salary as the basis for calculating the pension payouts of its public-sector employees, Beatty, after leaving her job at OSU, began earning a state pension of $253,323 annually in 2012.